clooney/gls-tracking-api/README.md

 # TrackingMore: GLS Tracking API
-[GLS Tracking API](https://www.trackingmore.com/gls-tracking-api.html) enables you to connect tracking info of GLS shipments into your system, improving shipment visibility.
+[GLS Tracking API](https://www.trackingmore.com/gls-tracking-api.html) enables direct integration of GLS's detailed shipping data into your operational systems, significantly enhancing your capacity to monitor shipments accurately.

-Besides GLS, TrackingMore supports shipment tracking across 1,200+ global carriers through a robust [multi-carrier shipment tracking API](https://www.trackingmore.com/tracking-api).
+TrackingMore goes further by delivering a [unified API](https://www.trackingmore.com/tracking-api) solution that brings together shipment tracking data from an extensive network of over 1,200 carriers worldwide, facilitating a more expansive tracking operation.

-TrackingMore provides API compatibility with seven programming languages.
-Comprehensive documentation for setup and use is included within this repository to facilitate the integration process.
+TrackingMore's API supports integration with seven distinct programming languages and is accompanied by detailed setup and usage documentation, making the adoption process straightforward.

 ### Features
    *  Unified real-time tracking information for GLS shipments.